md-ashafuddula/BSc-ThesisBook/README.md

 This is my whole thesis book written in latex.
-All credit goes to @Minhujul Haque vai 10 series.
+All credit goes to @Minhazul Haque vai 10 series.
 I could not do this without his templet.
 We had an updated from previous template thats why I have included some new packages and modify some required portion.